gplepage/vegas/doc/source/tutorial.rst

 the original implementation, and that used in most other implementations.
 It uses two adaptive strategies: importance sampling, as in the original implementation, and adaptive stratified sampling, which is new.
-The new algorithm is described in G. P. Lepage, arXiv_2009.05112_.
+The new algorithm is described in G. P. Lepage, arXiv_2009.05112_ (published in the Journal of Computational Physics 439 (2021) 110386).

 .. _arXiv_2009.05112: https://arxiv.org/abs/2009.05112